Life-cycle hooks

 guide which describes it in detail.
 It works exactly

 the same for DOM and life-cycle events.
-You can use :replicant/trigger
+You can use :replicant/trigger to

 distinguish them.